ststefa/prometheus-nftables-exporter/README.md

 usage: nftables_exporter.py ...
 ~~~

+The exporter calls the `nft` command to obtain nftables data. `nft` requires the `cyp_net_admin` capability to do so.
+You can either run

 ## Configure

 The exporter can be configured using arguments and/or environment variables (args take precedence).
 Pythons argparse module is used so you can get a list of available args/vars by specifying `-h` or `--help` on the commandline.